forwardemail/forwardemail.net/app/views/faq/index.md

 Yes, please note that in order to maintain IP reputation and ensure deliverability, Forward Email has a manual review process on a per-domain basis for outbound SMTP approval.
 Email <support@forwardemail.net> or open a [help request](https://forwardemail.net/help) for approval.
 This typically takes less than 24 hours, with most requests being honored within 1-2 hours.
 In the near future we aim to make this process instant with additional spam controls and alerting.
 This process ensures that your emails reach the inbox and your messages don't get marked as spam.

+### What information do you need to approve or reinstate my outbound SMTP

+When you request outbound SMTP approval (or ask us to reinstate it after a [suspension](#why-was-my-outbound-smtp-suspended)), be ready to provide:

+* Confirmation that you've read and agree to our [terms](/terms), which specifically prohibit using the service for anything on [Stripe's Prohibited Businesses](https://stripe.com/legal/restricted-businesses) or [PayPal's Prohibited Activities](https://www.paypal.com/us/legalhub/acceptableuse-full) lists.
+* What you intend to use outbound SMTP for.
+* A link to your website, business information, or a profile (e.g. LinkedIn, GitHub) that lets us verify you're a real, legitimate sender &mdash; a domain pointing to a blank or empty website is a common reason approval is delayed.
+* Confirmation that you won't use the service for spam or bulk/unsolicited marketing.

+This is the same information we ask for either way, whether it's a first-time approval or reinstating a domain after suspension.

+### Why was my outbound SMTP suspended

+Outbound SMTP that has already been approved can still be paused if we detect a pattern of abuse.
+This is separate from the [approval process](#do-i-need-approval-to-enable-smtp) above and from our [outbound rate limits](#what-are-your-outbound-smtp-limits) &mdash; it triggers when a trusted source (e.g. a major mailbox provider) reports your outgoing mail as a virus or spam.

+There are two stages:

+1. **A single detection** sends you a "Message prevented" notice for that one message &mdash; informational, and your outbound queue keeps running.
+2. **Multiple detections within a short rolling window** cross our abuse-detection threshold and trigger a full "Outbound SMTP is suspended" notice.
+At that point your entire outbound SMTP queue is paused &mdash; no further outbound messages are attempted for that domain until the issue is resolved.

+Either notice includes the specific message that was flagged (`MAIL FROM`, `RCPT TO`, `Message-ID`, subject, and date), which trusted source and content category flagged it, how many detections you've had against the threshold, how many unique recipients and trusted sources were involved, and the SMTP status code and response.

+If you receive one of these notices, please contact us at <support@forwardemail.net> or open a [help request](https://forwardemail.net/help) &mdash; suspension is not lifted automatically, so you'll need to reach out to resolve it.

+### Why do newly registered or recently expired domains require a paid plan

+When you add a domain (and on an ongoing basis for domains on the free plan), we run a WHOIS/RDAP lookup against it.
+If the domain was **created within the past 90 days**, **expired within the past 90 days**, or is currently in a **pending transfer, update, or delete** state with its registrar, we require it to be on a paid plan before you can send or receive mail with it.

+This is an abuse-prevention measure, not a reflection on you personally &mdash; major registrars including GoDaddy, Namecheap, and Hostgator have previously blocked our infrastructure entirely because of abuse patterns involving recently expired domain takeovers and fraudulently registered new domains.
+Requiring a paid plan for these domains is what lets us keep offering a free plan at all without losing registrar trust.

+WHOIS/RDAP results are cached for 24 hours, so a domain that just crossed the 90-day mark may take up to a day to reflect that.
+To use the domain immediately, upgrade to a paid plan (starting at $3/mo for unlimited domains and aliases).

 ### What are your SMTP server configuration settings

 Our server is `smtp.forwardemail.net` and is also monitored on our <a href="https://status.forwardemail.net" target="_blank" rel="noopener noreferrer">status page</a>.